firavoyage/blogging/projects.md

   - childhood retro and my desired math course
   - learn hs math as nicholas wei bro
   - the libre high school math textbook
-  - teach hs math to pupils
+  - teach hs math to 12 yr old children
   - random pick from a class of mihoyo or ba students
+  - high school g1t1 math 40min definitions theories tricks and uee paper
+  - theories usage as card playing
 - various themes
   - by voyage
 - inspired by